-As of 31 December 2011, property, plant, and equipment are stated in the balance sheet at their revalued amounts, being the fair value at the date of revaluation, less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
+As of 31 December 2012, property, plant, and equipment are stated in the balance sheet at their revalued amounts, being the fair value at the date of revaluation, less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
 The first revaluation was recorded as of 31 December 2005 for natural gas storage assets and as of 30 June 2006 for remaining assets.
 Revaluation was performed by independent valuation experts.
 Revalued amounts may differ from market value of a complete or partial sale of assets and the difference could be material.
 Revaluations are performed with the sufficient regularity (at least every five years) such that the carrying amount does not differ materially from that which would be determined using fair values at the balance sheet date.
 As at the balance sheet date, the Company assesses whether revalued amounts recognized in accounting books correspond to their fair values.
-As of 31 December 2011, based on such an assessment, the Company performed an update of revaluation of property, plant and equipment.
+As of 31 December 2012, based on such an assessment, the Company performed an update of revaluation of property, plant and equipment used in the storage of natural gas.